The Size-Mass relation at Rest-Frame $1.5\mu$m from JWST/NIRCam in the COSMOS-WEB and PRIMER-COSMOS fields: DATA AND SAMPLE SELECTION

 \subsection{JWST observations}

 A region of $\approx0.54$~deg$^2$~roughly in the middle of the $\approx 2$~deg$^2$~COSMOS field (Fig.~\ref{fig:footprint}) is covered by JWST/NIRCam imaging from the COSMOS-WEB program \citep[GO:1727,][]{casey23}.
-COSMOS-WEB provides imaging with F115W and F150W in the Short Wavelength Channel and with F277W and F444W in the Long Wavelength Channel.
+COSMOS-WEB provides imaging with F115W and F150W in the short-wavelength channel and with F277W and F444W in the long-wavelength channel.
 The 5$\sigma$ depth reached is between 27.61 and 28.18 ABmag for the filter F444W depending on the number of exposures \citep{casey23}.
-Currently, slightly more than half of the $\approx0.54$~deg$^2$ area has been observed, and will be used in this work.
+Currently, slightly more than half of the $\approx0.54$~deg$^2$ area has been observed and will be used in this work.

-The CANDELS-COSMOS field \citep{grogin11, koekemoer11}, consisting of a deeper but smaller field within COSMOS, was observed by JWST as part of the PRIMER program \citep[GO:1827,][]{dunlop21} with ten different JWST/NIRCam filters and a F444W depth up to 28.17~ABmag \citep{cutler24} for the regions with the highest exposures.
+The CANDELS-COSMOS field \citep{grogin11, koekemoer11}, consisting of a deeper but smaller field within COSMOS, was observed by JWST as part of the PRIMER program \citep[GO:1827,][]{dunlop21} with 10 different JWST/NIRCam filters and an {F444W depth up to 28.17}~ABmag \citep{cutler23} for the regions with the highest exposures.

 Data from these two programs were processed with \textsc{grizli} \citep{grizli} to create mosaics and weight maps with a pixel scale of \SI{0.05}{\arcsecond}/pix.
-The mosaics are publicly available on \textit{The DAWN JWST Archive (DJA)} \citep{valentino23}.
-For this work we retrieve cutouts for each galaxy from the \textsc{Interactive Map Interface} \citep{hausen22} available on the \textit{DJA}.
-Focusing on the rest-frame near-IR, in this paper we only use the Long Wavelength Channel filters F277W and F444W.
-As described below noise properties and PSF are tested and well-understood for this dataset.
+The mosaics are publicly available on \textit{The DAWN JWST Archive} \citep[DJA][]{valentino23}.
+For this work, we retrieve cutouts for each galaxy from the \textsc{Interactive Map Interface} \citep{hausen22} available on the \textit{DJA}.
+Focusing on the rest-frame near-IR, in this paper, we only use the long-wavelength channel filters F277W and F444W.
+As described below, noise properties and PSF are tested and well understood for this dataset.

 Figure \ref{fig:rgb_imgs} shows JWST/NIRCam imaging for 16 galaxies in the sample selected to be representative of the median characteristics of galaxies across the full mass and redshift range (see Sec.~\ref{sec:discussion} for further discussion).
-JWST/NIRCam Short Wavelength channel filters F115W and F150W are used only for visualization and are not used for quantitive analysis in this work.
+JWST/NIRCam short-wavelength channel filters F115W and F150W are used only for visualization and are not used for quantitative analysis in this work.